 $150 per student for semester for Beginning Public Speaking. $175 per student for Policy Debate, Platform Speech, or Worldview & Apologetics.
 Please note these prices may change as rates are adjusted.

 Student packet materials are included in this cost.
 Textbooks and supplemental reading materials are at family expense.
 (Currently we use class materials as provided by the teacher with suggested reading list for students.
 Textbooks may be suggested for those students who require a textbook assigned to the course for transcription credit).

-After the first class day begins, NO refunds are given.
-Final commitment to class is expected no later than 2 weeks before class begins with refundable drop allowed upon extenuating circumstances up to our first day.
-Your payment secures your spot, therefore, your student's drop likely prevented another student from joining.
+NO refunds are given after 1 week before class starts.
+Your payment secures your spot, therefore, your student's late drop likely prevented another student from joining.
 Also a significant amount of workload has been completed to maintain and sustain the club with anticipation of your student's spot.
 The club must gain and faithfully keep a minimum number of students to remain usefully competitive to provide the best experience for all involved.
 (Eligibility for some college scholarships may be impacted!)
 Therefore registering timely to secure a spot, and honoring your registration commitment is expected.

 return to top

 Yes!
 We have discussed our course options with Basic Skills and give the following assessment example: Credit Assessment Worksheet for Policy Debate.